-It took a while to find our way out of the large Grange Estate tacked on to the edge of Desborough, a rather cheeky home owner had blocked the OS pathway with a 6ft panelled fence.
-However, after a bit of head scratching and checking of the GPS, the problem was eventually solved and we began our ramble in earnest.
-Our route took us north through the long decommissioned RAF Desborough Airfield, closed in 1946 and used during WW2 as a Royal Air Force Bomber Command base, then onto Stoke Albany House, built in 1835 and now open under the Open Garden Scheme.
+It took a while to find our way out of the large Grange Estate tacked on to the edge of Desborough, a rather cheeky homeowner who had blocked the OS pathway with a 6ft panelled fence.
+However, after a bit of head-scratching and checking of the GPS, the problem was eventually solved and we began our ramble in earnest.
+Our route took us north through the long decommissioned RAF Desborough Airfield, closed in 1946 and used during WW2 as a Royal Air Force Bomber Command base, then onto Stoke Albany House, built-in 1835 and now open under the Open Garden Scheme.
 Though there was plenty of evidence of its past, the scenery along the old pot-holed runway was decidedly uninteresting, even the warbling of a lofty skylark couldn’t improve the straight drag along the vast expanse of concrete.
-It was a relief to descend from its elevated runway through gently sloping grassy fields, yet even here, due to a prolonged dry spell the surface was treacherously rutted with a variety of animal hoof depressions, making the going very wearing on the ankles.
+It was a relief to descend from its elevated runway through gently sloping grassy fields, yet even here, due to a prolonged dry spell, the surface was treacherously rutted with a variety of animal hoof depressions, making the going very wearing on the ankles.

 Entering into the grounds around Stoke Albany House by way of a stile and large badger sett, gave some respite to sore feet and encouraged us to stand and ogle awhile at this fairly impressive country residence.
 As Sue remarked, “Look at all those windows, they must be a devil to keep clean.”
 I agreed and backed it up with, “And it must be a nightmare to dust, think of all those spider webs.”
 We agreed to take it off our list of aspire-to properties.